• What is Copywriting?

 That’s okay!

 First, savvy clients know that copywriting is just one element of an effective piece.
 Depending on the piece, there are other factors like design.
-Or on a Facebook ad how good the audience targeting was.
-Or on a sales page how good the funnel was to get people to that sales page, the price point, the offer, etc.
+Or, for a Facebook ad, how good the audience targeting was.
+Or, for a sales page, how good the funnel was to get people to that sales page, the price point, the offer, etc.

 The point is that there are a LOT of factors beyond copy that impact the results of a project.
 With an email subject line, yes, it’s straight copy.
 But even then some email browsers auto “open” emails, skewing data.

-So, if someone is saying “my sales page copy led to 1 billion in sales,” well…yes.
+So, if someone is saying “my sales page copy led to one billion in sales,” well…yes.
 But also, no. There’s certainly more to it than that.

 Second, savvy clients also know that what works for one business doesn’t necessarily work for another.
 And they know you can’t guarantee the results of your copy.